roryqueue/fakeredis/README.md

 Commands can be used either through command/2 or as functions.
 Per elixir standard, functions ending in a bang (!) will throw an exception is something goes wrong, while those without will return standard :ok/:error format:

-Command behavior matches the [Redis command API](https://redis.io/commands/), using elixir list, map, and bitstring types to replace the Redis array, hash, and string types repectively.
+Command behavior matches the [Redis command API](https://redis.io/commands/), using elixir list, map, and bitstring types to replace the Redis array, hash, and string types respectively.

   1. Using named command functions without bang: